Previous Fundraising Walks.

 Walk #21.
 December 2017.
 Winter Wonderwheels (Dorney Lake, Windsor, UK).

-Due to the progression of my ataxia, this was to be my final fundraising “walk”.
+Due to the progression of my ataxia, this was to be the final fundraising “walk”.

 “Competing” alongside Jonnie Peacock, Adam Hills and a whole host of MBE/CBE-awarded Paralympians and Invictus Games heroes (basically, the great and the good in the UK disability field at the time).

 #20.
 A stroll along the French Riviera (Côte d’Azur).
 From Monte-Carlo to Cannes.

-My walk along the Côte d’Azur was unplanned, but *very* enjoyable.
+This walk along the Côte d’Azur was completely unplanned – but *very* enjoyable.

-I had arrived on the Côte d’Azur to visit a friend who lives in Cagnes-sur-Mer (near Nice), while the knee injury that I had sustained on my previous walk (along the Canal du Midi in south-west France) recovered.
+I had arrived on the Côte d’Azur to visit a friend who lives in Cagnes-sur-Mer (near Nice), while the knee injury sustained on the previous walk (along the Canal du Midi in south-west France) recovered.

 As my knee (ligament damage only) actually felt better/looser when exercised, and as the French Riviera is absolutely beautiful and made for a very easy walk, I decided that a light walk might actually help my knee to recover.